London Heathrow Airport

 What lounges are at London Heathrow Airport?

 Heathrow Airport goes above and beyond when it comes to lounges.
-In total, there are 42 lounges across the airport, comprised of airport lounges as well as airline lounges.
+In total, there are around 40 lounges across the airport, comprised of airport lounges as well as airline lounges.
+Below is a guide to some of the main lounges at Heathrow Airport.

 Airport Lounges